jaouahbi/OShadingGradientLayer/README.md

 ## License

-OMRadialGradientLayer is released under the APACHE 2.0 license.
+OMShadingGradientLayer is released under the APACHE 2.0 license.
 See LICENSE for details.